syrovezhko/syrovezhko/README.md

 So, that's my story.

-Thank you for your attention
+Thank you for your attention!

 </details>